People

 Trainees

-Yasaman Shafaee (PhD)Yasaman did her bachelor's and master's degrees in Physics at Sharif University in Tehran.
-The objective of Yasaman's PhD thesis is to make measurements of oxygen metabolism (i.e., CMRO2) using calibrated fMRI more reliable during transient periods of brain activity, such as shortly after a stimulus is turned on or off, or in the resting-state.
+Yasaman Shafaee (PhD)Yasaman earned her bachelor's and master's degrees in Physics at Sharif University of Technology in Tehran.
+Yasaman's PhD thesis aims to make measurements of oxygen metabolism (i.e., CMRO2) using calibrated fMRI more reliable during transient periods of brain activity, such as shortly after a stimulus is turned on/off or in the resting state.

 Eva Anderson (MSc)Eva did her BSc at Carleton, majoring in Physics with minors in Math and Neuroscience.
 Eva's master's thesis examines the role of vascular and non-vascular tissue magnetic susceptibility in quantitative imaging techniques, like calibrated fMRI and quantitative BOLD.